tomasr8/SR-Code/README.md

 - image

-- First, we convert the image into a binary black & white image using Otsu's method
-- Next, we use OpenCV's function to find candidate contours which are processed to select likely candidates.
-- Each contour is mapped using a homography to remove any distortions
-- To make sure we actually have a qr code on our hands, we check for the presents of the circles at the center.
-There are a lot of rectangular objects in the wild, so this helps firlter out unlikely candidates.
-- Next, we look for the starting corner so that we know where to start reading from.
-- Finally we just read the cells in the data area.
-This data duplicated 3 times so we use majority voting to correct any errors.

 ## Design

-I tried to keep the design as simple as possible.

 ### Encoding

-The SR Code can encode up to 16 characters from this character set: ...
+The SR code can encode up to 16 characters from a slightly modified base64 character set: ` !0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+The difference is that instead of '+/' we have `space` and `!` which I think are a bit more useful for encoding text messages.

-The size of the set is 64 which is 2^6 which means that we can encode every character as a sequence of 6 bits.
-The total number of bits we can fit is 16 _ 6 _ 3=288
+Since the character set size is 64, any character can be encoded with 6 bits (since 2^6=64).
+To offer some error correction capabilities the message is duplicated 3 times.
+When decoding a majority vote is used which will give results as long as at least two copies are correct.
+Since we have 288 total available data squares, this gives us a maximum message length of 16, seeing that 288/(6*3) = 16.

-This encoding scheme is pretty inefficient and it's possible to use more advanced encoding algorithms which would let you fit longer messages.
+This encoding scheme is pretty inefficient and it's in principle possible to use more sophisticated encoding algorithms which would let you fit longer messages.

+### Thresholding

+To be able to find the contours, the image must be first converted to black & white.
+Using a static threshold is sensitive to lighting conditions.
+Instead, we use [Otsu's Binarization](https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html) which selects the treshold dynamically using the image histogram.

+### Perspective correction

+Since any random image of a QR code is unlikely to be perfectly facing the camera, before attempting to decode it, we must first undistort the image.
+To achieve this, we apply a homography estimated from the contour.
+This gives us the undistorted QR code.

-### Normalization
+### Reading the data

+After the perspective correction, we check for presence of the inner rings.
+As I explained previously, this is to reject false positives.
+The reason for using the rings is that it is a pretty specific shape which is unlikely to appear randomly.
+It is also symmetrical so we can check for it regardless of the orientation the code.

-Once we have the start corner, we rotate the qr code so that the start corner is in the top left.
-Then, we just read the data column by column, skipping the middle part reserved for the circles.
+Once we have found the start corner, we rotate the code so that the start corner is in the top left.
+Then, we simply read and decode the data from top to bottom and column by column.

-Why the rings?
-It's a pretty specific shape which is unlikely to appear randomly unless we're dealing with an actual qr code.
-It's also symmetrical so we can check for it regardless of the orientation the code.

-## Limitations

-- Maximum 16 characters from this character set:

-This is the result of the encoding scheme/ I had 288 bits to work with which leaves 288/3=96 bits for the message.
-Using base64, I can encode one character in 6 bits, thus 96/6=16 total characters.